 - Time to call 911.

 Often, younger adults attribute these symptoms, along with dizziness and exhaustion, to other issues, and therefore ignore them.
-By recognizing these symptoms and dialing 911 immediately, prompt diagnosis and effective treatments can be administered.
+It is important to recognize these symptoms and dial 911 immediately allowing for prompt diagnosis and administration of effective treatments.

 A major difference between young stroke survivors and older stroke survivors is recovery.
 For some young survivors, recovery can mean several years of lost productivity, difficulties raising children, and financial burdens.
 The good news, however, is that many young stroke survivors tend to recover faster, due to better brain plasticity.
 They also have fewer additional health issues, which means that recovery is a lot less complicated.